jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 ### The pipe operator `|>`

-The final push for the adoption of "data-last" convention was the pipe operator, which was [originally introduced](https://blogs.msdn.microsoft.com/dsyme/2011/05/17/archeological-semiotics-the-birth-of-the-pipeline-symbol-1994/)  in [Isabelle](https://en.wikipedia.org/wiki/Isabelle_%28proof_assistant%29), a theorem prover written in StandardML.
+Functional languages, which already had currying support by default, naturally gravitated towards data-last.
+The final push for the adoption of this convention was the pipe operator, which was [originally introduced](https://blogs.msdn.microsoft.com/dsyme/2011/05/17/archeological-semiotics-the-birth-of-the-pipeline-symbol-1994/) in [Isabelle](https://en.wikipedia.org/wiki/Isabelle_%28proof_assistant%29), a theorem prover written in StandardML.
+It would later be adopted in many other languages like OCaml, Haskell, F#, or Elm.

 The main problem the pipe operator was trying to solve is when applying many functions one after each other, chaining the result of one function to the parameters of the next becomes was quite verbose and tedious.

-The pipe operator solved this problem, as it passes the value on its left side as the last parameter of the expression that is placed at the right side.
+The pipe operator solves this by passing the value on its left side as the last parameter of the expression that is placed at the right side.

 So: